-14.4.
+16.4.
 Usage of Jaspersoft Studio

-When developing new reports it is recommended to use the Jaspersoft Studio application.
-It can be downloaded here.
+When developing new reports, we recommended using the Jaspersoft Studio application.
+Download it here.

-We recommend always to use the same Jaspersoft Studio version as the JasperReport library OpenNMS Horizon uses.
+We recommend always using the same Jaspersoft Studio version that the OpenNMS Horizon JasperReport library uses.
 Currently OpenNMS Horizon uses version 6.3.0.

-14.4.1.
+16.4.1.
 Connect to the OpenNMS Horizon Database

-In order to actually create SQL statements against the OpenNMS Horizon database a database Data Adapter must be created.
-The official Jaspersoft Studio documentation and wiki covers this aspect.
+To actually create SQL statements against the OpenNMS Horizon database you must create a database Data Adapter.
+The official Jaspersoft Studio documentation and wiki cover how to do this.

-14.4.2.
+16.4.2.
 Use Measurements Datasource and Helpers

-To use the Measurements API it is required to add the Measurements Datasource library to the build path of JasperStudio.
-This is achieved with right click in the Project Explorer and select Configure Buildpath.
+To use the Measurements API you must add the Measurements Datasource library to the build path of JasperStudio.
+To do so, right click in the Project Explorer and select Configure Buildpath.

 - 1. Switch to the Libraries tab.

-- 2. Click Add External JARs and select the opennms-jasperstudio-extension-25.0.0-jar-with-dependencies.jar file located in \$OPENNMS_HOME/contrib/jasperstudio-extension.
+- 2. Click Add External JARs and select the opennms-jasperstudio-extension-26.0.0-jar-with-dependencies.jar file located in \$OPENNMS_HOME/contrib/jasperstudio-extension.

 - 3. Close the file selection dialog.

-- 1. Close the dialog. - 2.
-The Measurements Datasource and Helpers should now be available.

-3. Go to the Dataset and Query Dialog in Jaspersoft Studio and select a language called measurement.
+- 4. The Measurements Datasource and Helpers should now be available. - 5.
+Go to the Dataset and Query Dialog in Jaspersoft Studio and select a language called measurement.

-Even if there is no Read Fields functionality available, the Data preview can be used.
-It is required the the access to the Measurements API is possible using the connection parameters MEASUREMENT_URL, MEASUREMENT_USERNAME and MEASUREMENT_PASSWORD.
+If the Read Fields functionality is not available, use the Data preview.
+Access to the Measurements API is possible using the connection parameters MEASUREMENT_URL, MEASUREMENT_USERNAME and MEASUREMENT_PASSWORD.
 The Supported Fields section gives more details.
-In addition you have

-14.5.
+16.5.
 Accessing Performance Data

-Before OpenNMS Horizon 17 and OpenNMS Meridian 2016 it was possible to access the performance data stored in .rrd or .jrobin files directly by using the jrobin language extension provided by the RrdDataSource.
-This is no longer possible and the Measurements Datasource has to be used.
+Before OpenNMS Horizon 17 and OpenNMS Meridian 2016, it was possible to access the performance data stored in .rrd or .jrobin files directly by using the jrobin language extension provided by the RrdDataSource.
+This is no longer possible; you must use the Measurements Datasource.

-To access performance data within reports we created a custom Measurement Datasource which allows to query the Measurements API and process the returned data in your reports.
-Please refer to the official Measurements API documentation on how to use the Measurements API.
+To access performance data within reports, we created a custom Measurement Datasource that allows you to query the Measurements API and process the returned data in your reports.
+Please refer to the official Measurements API documentation on how to use the Measurements API